-But Mary Ann did arrive and by all accounts flourished, marrying another young Irish emigrant, Patrick Clancy.
-Her brother Michael stayed behind to eventually take over the running of the family farm.
+Back in Limerick, her brother Michael stayed behind to eventually take over the running of the family farm.

 What of Mary-Ann descendants?
-Her great-granddaughter, Nancy Barnett, made the journey in the opposite direction (in somewhat more comfort), following a path first taken by her journalist grandfather in the 1950's and continued in the 1980's by her mother and siblings.
+Her great-granddaughter, Nancy Barnett, made the journey in the opposite direction (in somewhat more comfort), following a path first taken by her journalist grandfather in the 1950s and continued in the 1980s by her mother and siblings.

 To work up an appetite, Michael brought them to the very site where Mary-Ann had been born and spent her formative years.
-Nancy also got the opportunity to pay her respects at the grave of her great-great grandmother, Lizzy, the woman from the start of our little story.
+Nancy also got the opportunity to pay her respects at the grave of her great-great grandmother, Lizzy; the woman from the start of our little story.

 Nancy's husband George Taylor took some amazing photos of their tour.
 A sample of which you can view here.